-Basic Google Maps Android Tricks
+Basic Google Maps Tips and Tricks for Android

-1. See Your Speed and Speed Limits
+1. See Your Speed, Speed Limits, and Speed Traps

 2. Add a Pit Stop and Check Gas Prices